-It is a good idea to include a residuary clause in a will because this provision will provide instructions on how to distribute any remaining property that has not been expressly disposed of yet.
-A will that contains a residuary clause will often give the residuary estate the right to name a beneficiary (or several beneficiaries) who will inherit any left over property.
+It is a good idea for an individual to include a residuary clause in their will because this provision provides instructions regarding how to distribute any property which remains that has not been expressly disposed of.
+Wills which contain a residuary clause will often give the rights to the residuary estate to one or more beneficiaries.

-In contrast, if the will does not contain a residuary clause, any property that has not been specifically attributed to a beneficiary will pass to either the heirs through the succession laws of a state, or revert back to the state’s possession.
+If an individual’s will does not have a residuary clause, any property which remains and has not been specifically attributed to a beneficiary will pass to heirs through the succession laws of the individual’s state, or revert back to the state’s possession.

 What Happens to the Residuary Estate?

-There are several different things that can happen to the residuary estate.
-This will largely depend on what is included in the person’s estate and what is required by the laws of a particular jurisdiction.
+There are several ways a residuary estate can be handled.
+This will depend largely upon what is included in the individual’s estate as well as what is required by the laws of the jurisdiction.

-For example, the estate holder can appoint a specific person to inherit the residuary estate.
-In such a scenario, that individual will be referred to as either the “residuary beneficiary”, “residuary taker”, or “residuary legatee” (contingent on the laws of a state).
+For example, an estate holder can appoint a specific individual to inherit their residuary estate.
+The individual who inherits this portion of the estate will be referred to one of the following, depending on the laws of the state:

-In addition, the details of this type of transaction will be contained in a clause in the will, which is known as the “residuary clause” or “residuary bequest”.
-In many cases, the residuary taker is often a charitable organization.
+Additionally, the details regarding this type of transaction will be contained in a clause in the individual’s will, called the residuary clause or residuary bequest.
+In many instances, a residuary taker is a charitable organization.

-On the other hand, if there is no residuary estate clause in the will, then the residual estate may sometimes pass to the testator’s heirs based on the intestacy laws enacted in that particular jurisdiction.
-In some instances, the residual estate can even escheat or revert back to the state government.
+If, on the other hand, a will does not contain a residuary clause, the residual estate may pass to the heirs of the testator based upon the intestacy laws enacted in that particular jurisdiction.
+In some cases, the residual estate may escheat, or revert back to the state government, as noted above.

 What are Some Common Residuary Estate Legal Issues?

-A dispute regarding the distribution of the residuary estate may arise for a number of reasons.
-This is especially true in cases where the remaining property indicates a significant net worth.
+Disputes regarding the distribution of an individual’s residuary estate may arise for several different reasons, especially in cases where remaining property indicates the individual had a significant net worth.

-For instance, this type of dispute may occur when one person claims that they are entitled to the rights of the residual estate, but another person may argue against them, claiming that the residual estate should go to a charity instead.
+For example, these types of disputes may occur when an individual claims they are entitled to the rights of the residual estate but another individual disputes that claim, stating that the residual estate should be given to a charity instead.

-In most cases, however, these disputes are handled by conducting an official court hearing where the court will be the one to determine how the residuary estate is meant to be distributed.
-This process typically involves having the court review the testator’s will and any other relevant documents that might demonstrate how they wanted their residual estate to be handled.
+In the majority of cases, however, these types of disputes are handled by conducting official court hearings where a court will determine how a residuary estate is to be distributed.
+This process usually involves having a court review a testator’s will as well as any other relevant documents which may demonstrate how they wanted their residual estate to be distributed.

-Thus, why it is so important for the testator to clearly identify and name the residual beneficiaries within their legal documents because it will help the remaining parties to avoid any future disputes.
+This is why it is important for a testator to clearly identify and name any residual beneficiaries within their legal documents, as it helps parties avoid future disputes.

 How Does the Residuary Estate Get Distributed?

-Once all of a decedent’s debts, administrative expenses, funeral costs, gifts, devises, and so forth have been distributed, the executor or administrator of the estate is required to distribute the estate’s residue (e.g., any remaining property or funds) to the proper beneficiaries.
+Once all of the decedent’s gifts, devises, and expenses have been distributed, the administrator or executor of the estate is required to distribute the residue of the estate to the proper beneficiaries.

-- Pour-Over Trust: If the will contents state that the residue should be left to a revocable trust, then the remaining property will “pour over” into that trust.
-Also, it should be noted that the property must be transferred to the named trustee.
+- Pour-over trust.
+If the will provides that the residue should be left to a revocable trust, the remaining property will “pour over” into that trust.
+Additionally, it should be noted that the property must be transferred to the named trustee;

-- Dividing by Percentage or Fractional Shares: If the residue has been instructed to be distributed to one or more persons, and the will provides that it should be issued by a specific percentage or fractional share to each of those persons, then the residual estate should be divided in accordance with the terms of the will.
+- Dividing by percentage or fractional shares.
+If the residue is to be distributed to one or more individuals and the will provides that it should be issued by a specific percentage or fractional share to each of those individuals, then the residual estate should be divided in accordance with the terms of the will;

-- Dividing Per Capita (Equal Share): In this instance, each individual will receive an equal share regardless of their relationship to the decedent.
+- Dividing per capita, or equal shares.
+In this case, each individual will receive an equal share regardless of their relationship to the testator; and

-- Per Stirpes (Right of Representation): Under this set of rules, the property must be divided equally at each generational level and the first issues will be given their shares first (e.g., first children, then grandchildren, parents, and so on).
+- Per stirpes, or right of representation.
+Pursuant to this set of rules, the property must be divided equally at each generational level.
+The first issues will be given their shares first, for example, first children, then grandchildren, parents, and so on.

 Would Community Property or Joint Accounts Be Part of a Residuary Estate?

-Community property and/or joint accounts are generally not considered to be part of a decedent’s estate.
-Instead, the joint account or property will automatically transfer to the co-owner or other spouse directly, upon the death of one of the owners.
+Generally, community property and joint accounts would not be considered to be part of the estate of a decedent.
+Instead, the community property or joint account would automatically transfer to the spouse or co-owner directly upon the death of the other owner.

-Furthermore, all community property will be split in half (i.e., 50/50) and will be distributed via the laws of intestate or in accordance with the terms of a will.
+Additionally, community property will be split in half and then distributed according to the laws of intestate or in accordance with the terms of the individual’s will.